Gwened/meteor-accounts-react/README.md

 To commit your changes

-1. `cd packages/meteoreact:accounts`
+1. `cd packages/didrip:meteor-accounts-react`

 2. `npm install` (so you can run tests)

 3. `npm test` and make sure there are no errors

-4. Push your changes (**from within the "meteoreact:accounts" folder!**) and create a PR from your fork on github.
+4. Push your changes (**from within the "didrip:meteor-accounts-react" folder!**) and create a PR from your fork on github.

 I'll appreciate if you write tests for your new commit but its not a requirement.